Magnetic Resonance Imaging (MRI)

 Prepare for Immediate Employment

+Overall, the employment outlook for MRI professionals is expected to be strong in the coming years.
 Elgin Community College’s advanced medical imaging program in magnetic resonance imaging emphasizes hands-on clinical applications that will prepare you for more advanced jobs in the field and increase your earning potential.
 Refer to Career Coach for more information regarding related professions and compensation.